-The programme will be an exemplar of the role of collaborative, interdisciplinary research on nature-based solutions across varied UK landscapes.
+The programme is an exemplar of the role of collaborative, interdisciplinary research on nature-based solutions across varied UK landscapes.

-Wakehurst’s landscape will become a ‘living laboratory’ to scientifically measure nature’s benefits for people and the environment over the long term.
+Wakehurst’s landscape is transforming into a ‘living laboratory’ to scientifically measure nature’s benefits for people and the environment over the long term.

-There will be increased engagement with the public and more people visiting Wakehurst as a place to engage with nature and science and research will influence UK policy and practice on how to best manage land and use nature to solve environmental and social challenges.
+We're making Wakehurst a place for the public to engage with nature and science and research, and are influencing UK policy and practice on how to best manage land and use nature to solve environmental and social challenges.